RightsandWrongsgit/Drupal-11-CD-CI-with-DDEV/README.md

 ddev composer install

 # Install Drupal
+# You can edit the site name on the line below before you run this script if you want
 echo "Installing Drupal with Drush..." ddev drush site:install standard --account-name=admin --account-pass=admin --site-name="My Drupal Site" -y